 The Addictions Medicine Program offers rapid access to medically assisted therapy for substance use disorders.
 Supports, as well as case management services and assistance in accessing treatment programs, are also offered.
 The Addictions Medicine Program Team provides a safe space where people can get help.
 Our philosophy for treatment and care starts with a healing environment that includes being person-centred, trauma-informed and without judgement.

 Needle Syringe Program

-In collaboration with the North Bay Parry Sound District Health Unit, the Alliance Centre offers an evidenced based harm reduction initiative through a needle exchange program.
+In collaboration with the North Bay Parry Sound District Health Unit, the Alliance Centre offers an evidenced based harm reduction initiative through a needle syringe program.

 Intensive Case Management Program

 The Walk-In Clinic is a service offered to individuals who would like to seek assistance but may not be ready to engage in formal mental health and or substance abuse services.
 The Walk-In Clinic is available to individuals 16 years of age and older.
 Walk-ins will meet with a clinician for a single session (approximately one hour) to address a mental health or substance abuse concern.

 Community Wellness Program

 The Community Wellness Program delivers workshops aimed at enhancing mental, emotional and physical wellness.
 Workshops offered are as follows:

 - Relationships: This workshop focuses on learning about different types of relationships, new skills for effective communication and to identify and replace unrealistic expectations.

 - Wellness: The wellness workshop stresses balance in all parts of one’s life.
 Participants learn the fundamental principles of attaining good mental, emotional and physical health.

 - Anxiety: The focus of this workshop is education regarding anxiety, its symptoms and causes, as well as how to establish positive coping strategies.

 - Mood Disorders: This is a “self-help” workshop focusing on the establishment of positive coping strategies and the development of a Wellness Recovery Action Plan.

 - Self-Esteem: This workshop focuses on learning to discover our true selves by becoming more aware of our inner critic and discovering our strengths.

 - Anger Management: Learning to identify anger and healthier ways to deal with conflict, resentment and other negative feelings.